Alberta Premium Cask Strength Rye review header image

 OVERALL: I enjoy rye and drink it regularly both neat and in cocktails.
 Also, I claim to be almost Canadian, having grown up in the Detroit area watching Hockey Night in Canada and Curling on TV.
 Alberta Distillers is a major Rye/Canadian Whiskey distiller, with a large contract distillate presence (not unlike MGP in Indiana).

-Alberta Premium is a fine rye with a depth of flavor and a very long finish.
+Alberta Premium is a fine rye with a deep flavor and a very long finish.
 The color is tan, but not too light, and has the long legs you would expect at the 127 proof.
-On the nose, you don’t get a strong alcohol burn and I found forward rye spice, pepper, and sweetness with a hint of mint and oak.
+On the nose, you don’t get an intense alcohol burn, and I found forward rye spice, pepper, and sweetness with a hint of mint and oak.
 The taste followed the nose with a comfortable burn, more sweetness, the expected spicy flavor with dark fruit, and the mint coming along later and in the finish.

 This rye did not benefit from a few drops of water, and as such, I would not recommend it for cocktails.